Food & Food Contact Materials

 Content requirement per reference amount

-High, rich in, excellent source of
+High, rich in, an excellent source of

 ≥20% DV (Daily Value)